zmn-hamid/Aseprite-Export-Video-Script/README.md

 this aseprite extension is for exporting animations to mp4 and mkv files.

+### What's new?

+- Added option for looping.
+Enter a number more than 1 and the script would create a new \_loop video file as well.
+Example: 2 equals playing the video twice (looping it once)

 ## Prerequisite

 Download and install **FFMPEG** on your system and add it to the Environment Variables. **You can check this guide too**: https://phoenixnap.com/kb/ffmpeg-windows (not sponsored lmao)